-PURPOSE.
-The purpose of this project is to test the effects of the 9-month intervention on the quality of dietary intake and the level of physical activity of children in FCCHs.
+PURPOSE: The purpose of this project was to test the effects of the 9-month intervention on the quality of dietary intake and the level of physical activity of children in FCCHs.

-PROGRAMS.
-The intervention arm encourages healthy personal lifestyle habits for the providers, so they can be healthy role models for the children.
-Additionally, the program promotes home environments that support physical activity and nutrition, and it also strengthens business practices.
-The intervention is delivered through workshops, home visits, tailored coaching calls, and educational tool kits.
-The control arm is an enhanced version of the business practices module (from the intervention arm), and is delivered over a nine month period.
+PROGRAMS: The intervention arm encourages healthy personal lifestyle habits for the providers, so they can be healthy role models for the children.
+Additionally, the program promoted home environments that support physical activity and nutrition, and it also strengthened business practices.
+The intervention was delivered through workshops, home visits, tailored coaching calls, and educational tool kits.
+The control arm is an enhanced version of the business practices module (from the intervention arm), and was delivered over a nine month period.

 GRANTOR and CLINICAL TRAILS REGISTRATION INFORMATION